kantord/LibreLingo/docs/creating_a_python_language_learning_app_using_librelingo_courses.md

 ```

 That's not exactly what I expected.
 Looks like mocking is problematic in Python when your
-file name is the same of a function name, because it will try to mock an attribute of the
+file name is the same as a function name, because it will try to mock an attribute of the
 function instead of the file.

-After some Googling I couldn't find an easy and clean solution for this, so
+After some Googling, I couldn't find an easy and clean solution for this, so
 let's just rename `list_missing_audios.py` to `functions.py` to avoid trouble.

 I'm planning to put more functions here anyway.